 5. http://en.wikipedia.org/wiki/SS_Kronprinz_Wilhelm

-6. http://www.thegreatoceanliners.com/kpw.htmlnote: [7] reports "There was accommodation for about 650 first class, 350 second class and 700 steerage passengers"
+6. http://www.thegreatoceanliners.com/kpw.html, note: [7] reports "There was accommodation for about 650 first class, 350 second class and 700 steerage passengers"

 7. http://www.norwayheritage.com/p_ship.asp?sh=krowi